Storage Backends

 - Potential egress costs

-- Requires Redis for locking
+- Requires distributed locking configuration for multi-replica

 Compatible Services